 Final item set for ASQ:SE-2 is decided, and investigation of convergent validity and test-retest reliability outcomes started.

 Ages & Stages Questionnaires®: Social-Emotional, Second Edition (ASQ®:SE-2) is published.
 Several changes align ASQ:SE-2 with ASQ-3 including a new 2 month questionnaire, monitoring zone, and parent engagement materials.
 Additional changes include a new standardization sample, revised cut-off scores, and an improved Spanish translation.

 Our research is ongoing.
+Data collection for the 4th edition of ASQ is expected to continue through 2020 followed by data analysis and final revisions.
+Learn how you can help with the research.
 By continuing to gather insights and data, we will ensure that ASQ questionnaires continue to be an accurate, effective, and family friendly tool for screening.